Jesús María Marta Lázaro

 So how can both Mark and John be accurate?
 The starting point is to trust the Holy Spirit that John 12:1 accurately records the event in proper historical sequence.
 John 12:1 says it happened before the Triumphal Entry.

-Second, Mark refers to the dinner in Mark 14:3-9 after telling us that there are only days before the Passover.
+Second, Mark refers to the dinner in Mark 14:3-9 after telling us that there are only two days before the Passover.

 Now the Passover and Unleavened Bread were two days away; and the chief priests and the scribes were seeking how to seize Him by stealth and kill Him; for they were saying, “Not during the festival, otherwise there might be a riot of the people.”
 Mark 14:1-2 (NASB)